followingthefasciaplane/SourceToolAssist/ReadMe.md

 # Source Tool Assist

 Plugin helper for tool assists.
 Supports stitching a run together with rewind or tick by tick advancement.
 With replays on a bot and allows editing of that bot in spectator.
 Includes zones and tick timer.
+Multi-player support added by Jesse.
+Supports up to 5 concurrent players and bots.

 ## Commands
 * **sm_sta** - Open main plugin menu.